ASPIRE home page

-ASPIRE helps publishers and vendors tell the story of the amazing accessibility work you are doing to create a transparent environment for content.
+ASPIRE helps publishers, ebook platforms, education institutions + public sector bodies tell the story of the amazing accessibility work you are doing to create a transparent environment for users.
 ASPIRE provides you with:

 Your accessibility statement reviewed.